-One morning over coffee, we were watching yet again another video of it for inspiration.
-It was about Osmeña, who owns most of Carnaza, advertising his private resort and showing the splendid spots of the island.
+One morning over coffee, Neil and I were watching a video of Carnaza Island for inspiration.
+The video was about Osmeña, who owns most of Carnaza, advertising his private resort and showing the island’s scenic spots.

 Sleepless and Excited